dimo414/bash-cache/README.md

 reusing the same cached value.
 For most cases (idempotent functions, to be precise) this should be sufficient.

-For cases where concurrent calls to the backing function are problematic, use `bc::locking_cache` instead of `bc::cache`.
+For cases where concurrent calls to the backing function are problematic, use `bc::locked_cache` instead of `bc::cache`.
 This behaves identically to `bc::cache` but uses an advisory mutex lock to prevent concurrent invocations of the backing function.